-The minutes of the Annual General Meeting were published on the website within two weeks of the meeting.
-Material from the meeting, such as the notice to attend the meeting, the Board's statement concerning the proposed allocation of profits, the Managing Director's address and presentation and the minutes, etc. were translated into English and also published on the website.
+The minutes of the annual general meeting were published on the website within two weeks of the meeting.
+Material from the meeting, such as the notice to attend the meeting, the board's statement concerning the proposed allocation of profits, the CEO's address and presentation and the minutes, etc. were translated into English and also published on the website.

-Votes and capital represented at H&M's Annual General Meeting
+Votes and capital represented at H&M's annual general meeting

 YEAR % OF VOTES % OF CAPITAL

-2009 81.3 61.5

 2010 81.9 62.7

 2011 82.3 63.5

 2012 83.3 65.7

 2013 85.3 69.8

+2014 84.2 67.5

-COMPOSITION AND WORK OF THE ELECTION COMMITTEE IN 2013
+COMPOSITION AND WORK OF THE NOMINATION COMMITTEE IN 2014

-The members of the Election Committee were elected by the 2013 AGM.
-The Election Committee was elected on the basis of principles which, in brief, state that the Election Committee shall be made up of the Chairman of the Board and four other members who are nominated by the four biggest shareholders as of 28 February 2013, apart from the shareholder that the Chairman of the Board represents.
-The principles include a procedure for replacing any member who leaves the Election Committee before the Committee's work is complete.
-To read the principles in full, see the document "Account of the work of H&M's Election Committee 2013" under the heading Election Committee at www.hm.com/corporategovernance.
+The members of the nomination committee were elected by the 2014 AGM.
+The nomination committee was elected on the basis of principles which, in brief, state that the nomination committee shall be made up of the chairman of the board and four other members who are nominated by the four biggest shareholders as of 28 February 2014, apart from the shareholder that the chairman of the board represents.
+The principles include a procedure for replacing any member who leaves the nomination committee before the committee's work is complete.
+To read the principles in full, see the document "Account of the work of H&M's nomination committee in 2014" under nomination committee at www.hm.com/corporategovernance.

-The composition of the Election Committee following the 2013 AGM was:
+The composition of the nomination committee following the $2014\,\mathrm{AGM}$ was:

-- Stefan Persson, Chairman of the Board
+- Stefan Persson, chairman of the board

 - Lottie Tham

 - Liselott Ledin, Alecta

 - Jan Andersson, Swedbank Robur Fonder

 - Anders Oscarsson, AMF Pension

-The composition of the Election Committee meets the Code's requirements with respect to independent members.
+The composition of the nomination committee meets the Code's requirements with respect to independent members.

-H&M deviated from Code rule 2.4 which states, among other things, that the Chairman of the Board shall not be the chairman of the Election Committee.
-The Election Committee appointed Chairman of the Board Stefan Persson as chairman of the Election Committee during the year on the grounds that this is deemed an obvious choice in view of the ownership structure of H&M.
+H&M deviated from Code rule 2.4 which states, among other things, that the chairman of the board may not chair the nomination committee.
+The nomination committee appointed H&M's chairman of the board Stefan Persson as chairman of the nomination committee during the year on the grounds that this is considered to be an obvious choice in view of the ownership structure of H&M.

-The Election Committee elected at the 2012 AGM presented its proposals to the 2013 AGM.
-The Election Committee provided the following grounds for its proposed composition of the Board before the 2013 AGM:

-"The Election Committee judges that the proposed composition of the Board of Directors accords well with section 4.1 of the Swedish Code of Corporate Governance, i.e. that the proposed Board is characterised by diversity and breadth of expertise, experience, background and equal gender distribution.
-It is felt that the proposed composition of the Board more than satisfies the requirements made of expertise and experience, taking into account the company's operations and future development.
+The nomination committee elected at the 2013 AGM presented its proposals to the 2014 AGM.
+These included the proposal that Lena Patriksson Keller and Niklas Zennström be elected as new board members in addition to the ordinary members Anders Dahlvig, Lottie Knutson, Sussi Kvart, Stefan Persson, Melker Schörling and Christian Sievert.
+The nomination committee provided the following grounds for its proposed composition of the board before the 2014 AGM: "The nomination committee judges that the proposed composition of the board of directors accords well with section 4.1 of the Swedish Corporate Governance Code, i.e. that the proposed board is characterised by diversity and breadth of expertise, experience, background and equal gender distribution.
+It is felt that the proposed composition of the board more than satisfies the requirements made of expertise and experience, taking into account the company's operations and future development.
+It is felt that the new members proposed for election